-The first third of this book centers around Major Clayton Stone, the father of series hero Martin Stone.
-Sargent tells us about Clayton's early life and his exploits as an Army Ranger in Vietnam.
-Clayton is a mountain of a man, a war hero time and time again and master of survival and its many facets.
-In fear of the looming Soviet threat he creates an enormous fallout shelter inside of a Colorado mountain range, supplying it with decades of power, food, water and every type of military styled weapon known to man.
+The opening chapters of this eponymous Last Ranger debut centers around Major Clayton Stone, the father of series hero Martin Stone.
+The author presents Clayton's early life as well as his exploits as an Army Ranger in Vietnam.
+Clayton is described as a menacing, mountain of a man, a war hero and survivalist.
+In fear of the looming Soviet threat (an 80s staple in pop-culture), Clayton creates an enormous fallout shelter inside of a Colorado mountain range, supplying it with decades of power, food, water and every type of military weapon conceived by man.

 Martin Stone is the exact opposite of his father.
-Martin marches in peace rallies, dates pretty girls and is captain of his school's swim team.
-Basically, Martin Stone is the pre-cursor to an ivy school, sweater wearing yuppy.
-The two often disagree on a variety of topics and, in 1989, come to blows after Clayton forces the family into the Colorado shelter before the Soviets bomb us into the stone ages.
+Before the inevitable nuclear attack, Stone marched in peace rallies, maintained many girlfriends and his claim to fame was being the captain of his school's swim team.
+Martin Stone was the stereotypical precursor to an ivy school, sweater-wearing yuppy.
+The two often disagreed on a variety of topics and, in 1989, come to blows after Clayton forces the family into the Colorado shelter before the Soviets bomb America into the stone ages.
 Father knows best indeed.

 The family live in the fallout shelter for about a decade and Clayton teaches his son the tactics to stay alive.
 For years the two train in martial arts, explosives, various shooting styles and hundreds of different weapons from turret styled machine guns to revolvers and rifles.
-Clayton turns his son into "Rambo" while mom and sister watch.
+Clayton turns his son into Rambo while mom and sister serve as quiet spectators.

-About the halfway point we see Clayton die of a heart attack.
-Martin, now simply called Stone because it sounds cooler, dismisses years of training and decides to leave the shelter with his sister and mother.
-Using an RV, and carrying only a shotgun, the trio journey into the desert where they are mauled by...biker gangs.
-Apparently, the 80s vision of apocalypse imposes that the creator is obligated to make the most vial criminal element ride a motorcycle.
+As the first half of the narrative closes, Clayton dies of a heart attack.
+Stone dismisses years of training and decides to leave the safety of the shelter.
+Using an RV, and carrying only a shotgun, Stone and his mother and sister journey into the desert where they are immediately mauled by biker gangs.
+Apparently, the 80s vision of apocalypse always features the most vial criminal element riding a motorcycle.
 Thus the enemy of Stone is a moto-psycho group called Hell's Guardians.
-They kill his mom, kidnap his sister April and leave our hero broken and battered in the desert sand.
+After killing Stone's mom, the bikers kidnap his sister April and leave Stone broken and battered in the desert.